imclarenpow/202-andie/README.md

 ### Overview
 ANDIE is designed to allow for fast, straightforward usage with helpful warnings to guide users away from potentially damaging actions.
-The interface consists of eight submenus and an image representing the state of the edited image.
+The interface consists of nine submenus and an image representing the state of the edited image.
 To interact with one of these submenus, simply click on the relevant header at the top of the screen.
 You will then be presented with various options, which are outlined in the *submenus* guide below.
 There is also a mini drawing toolbar with functions such as a pencil and the ability to crop shapes out of the image